 - Understanding what the right restructuring solution is requires a deep understanding of the entire capital structure, underlying debt documents, and future prospects of the company

 - Every deal is unique - although often drawing on the same elements - and is in constant flux due to negotiations taking place with creditors

 - Restructuring, more than any area of banking, draws on psychology, finance, and law in an often chaotic blend

 Of course, there are downsides to restructuring investment banking just like there are with any job or industry.
 The primary downside is just how specialized a restructuring investment banker is and the limits this puts on what you can do moving forward.

 For example, many M&A bankers will end up burning out at some point and moving to a corporate development job.
 Restructuring bankers can't really do that as the skillset they develop is much less valued in large Fortune 500 corporations.

-Instead, the exist opportunities for restructuring bankers are all still within high finance where the pay is high, the hours are long, and the stress is unavoidable.
-This should be sobering for anyone looking to get into restructuring; there are a lot of benefits to it, but it is a career commitment.
+Instead, the exit opportunities for restructuring bankers are all still within high finance where the pay is high, the hours are long, and the stress is unavoidable.
+This should be sobering for anyone looking to get into restructuring; there are a lot of benefits to it, but it is perhaps more of a commitment.